Firewise USA Recognition Program

 FIRESafe MARIN can help your community achieve FIREWISE recognition!
 Some insurance companies now offer substantial discounts to homeowners in recognized FIREWISE Communities.
 Contact FIRESafe MARIN for details.

 The Firewise USA Program encourages local solutions for safety by involving homeowners in taking individual responsibility for preparing their homes from the risk of wildfire.
 The program provides resources to help homeowners learn how to adapt to living with wildfire while encouraging and empowering neighbors to work together to take action now to reduce their wildfire risk and prevent losses.
-Join the growing network of more than 1,400 recognized Firewise communities taking action and ownership in preparing and protecting their homes against the threat of wildfire.
+Join the growing network of more than 1,500 recognized Firewise communities taking action and ownership in preparing and protecting their homes against the threat of wildfire.
+Learn more about Universal Firewise Activities.

 Scientific research has shown the effectiveness and benefits of implementing wildfire mitigation concepts across individual property boundaries and throughout communities.